Kid's Birthday Gifts

 Hope these ideas help.
 I also hate giving another toy that's going to end up getting tossed aside.
 (Another thing I often do is ask the kid's parent if there is something the child really wants, so if you do end up with a mass-produced toy, at least it's something he/she wants and not something he/she has).

-Hi!
-This is in response to the woman who was looking for gift ideas for other kids.
-I'm not a parent but when I was a kid we always gave art supplies as gifts.
-I don't mean just crayons and markers but slightly more unique stuff... sidewalk chalk, big rolls of paper, water colors, homemade rubber stamps, "how to draw" books caligraphy instructions, pen, and paper or origami instructions and colored paper.
+I'm not a parent, but when I was a kid, we always gave art supplies as gifts.
+I don't mean just crayons and markers but slightly more unique stuff like sidewalk chalk, big rolls of paper, water colors, homemade rubber stamps, "how to draw" books calligraphy instructions, pen, and paper or origami instructions and colored paper.
 There are numerous benefits to this.
 First, most other kids won't know how much this costs anyway.
 Second, it encourages creativity and productivity.
 Finally, you can pretty much bet no one else will give the same gift and even if someone does, it get's used up and they'll need more.
 Hope this helps!

 Boy, do I ever agree with you!
 My kids' rooms are filled with junk they don't want to get rid of, and the source of a lot of it is birthday parties.
 I have always wondered why we didn't have this problem when I was a child in the 50s.
 I also feel embarrassed when someone brings my children obviously expensive birthday presents, like a video.
 For a long time I kept children's birthday gifts to $8.
 I feel like I have had to gradually go up, partially because my older child's friends want things like CDs or sets of sports cards (11-yr old).
 However, he does get invited to fewer parties - at this age, they seem to do parties at expensive places that limit the number of participants, so the kids only invite their really good friends.
 I do try to keep it to $12 or $15 at most.